Welcome to today's edition of the Rush 24-7 podcast.

 Of course, that's really nothing new.

-That's something that happens uh every day.
+That's something that happens every day.

 Now, yesterday, as I mentioned, Matt Drudge posted excerpts from a speech Santorum gave at Ave Maria College back in 2008.

-And in that speech, Santorum Said Satan had set his sights on America.
+And in that speech, Santorum said Satan had set his sights on America.

 You know, I've talked about Satan on this program.